secretGeek/today-i-learned-staging/powershell/date_format.md

-# date format in powershell
+# Date format in powershell

 Simple!